 There’s something hopeful and energizing about fresh starts, isn’t there?
 I also adore new school supplies; each July I head out to the office supply stores in search of my planner.
 Several years ago I stumbled across one that is as close to perfect for my needs as I can get without designing one myself: Mead’s QuickNotes Academic Year Weekly/Monthly Planner.
 It’s well-organized and includes an extra planning space (QuickNotes) each week for jotting notes.
+Each month begins with a full page of QuickNotes space which is perfect for noting special celebrations for the month.
+Noting the Dates.
 The future of the library.
 What is a public library for?

 First, how we got here: Before Gutenberg, a book cost about as much as a small house.
 As a result, only kings and bishops could afford to own a book of their own.
 This naturally led to the creation of shared books, of libraries where scholars (everyone else was too busy not starving) could come to read books that they didn't have to own.
 The library as warehouse for books worth sharing.
 Only after that did we invent the librarian.
 The librarian isn't a clerk who happens to work at a library.

 After Gutenberg, books got a lot cheaper.
 Industrialists (particularly Andrew Carnegie) funded the modern American library.
 Source Code: 5 Rules of Researching Infographics.
 What could be worse than a poorly designed infographic?
 A poorly sourced one.
 Too many infographics and data visualizations are put together after hardly a perfunctory Google search or a quick trip to Wikipedia.
 Teachers Guide on The Use of QR Codes in The Classroom.
 What are QR codes ?